Iskeletu/PriorityQueue/README.md

 The program saves the queue into a *.dat* file in [Queue](Queue) direcotry.
-Default example queue file has been added to the proejct.
+Default example queue file has been added to the project.

 ## Usage